Garmin Edge 850 and 550 Solar – What to expect and when

 …or, at worst, a $50 bump.

-The only real movement I see in pricing is at the lower end with the Edge E/Edge 150.
+The only real movement I see in pricing is at the lower end with the Edge E/Edge 150/MTB.

 So.
 Should I wait or not?

-You will likely save over $200 going for an older model.
-Even the ageing Edge 520 is pretty good.
+You will likely save over $200 by going for an older model.
+Even the ancient Edge 520 is pretty good.
 However, Garmin Edge devices come with usability annoyances.
-Edge 1050 was the first Edge for a decade or so to be easy to use.
-The only reason the ones from so long ago were easy to use was because they had far fewer features to deal with in the admittedly rudimentary menus.
+Edge 1050 was the easiest Edge to use in the ‘modern era’ of Edge tech.
+The only reason the ones from so long ago were easy to use was that they had far fewer features to deal with in the admittedly rudimentary menus.

-So if Edge 550/850 get the current 1050 interface, that is worth waiting for.
+If Edge 550/850 gets the current 1050 interface, that is worth waiting for.
 Why?
-A: How often do you use Garmin’s niche features?
-A: probably never.
+A: Think about how often do you use Garmin’s niche features?
+A: Probably never.
 How often do you use the menus and interact with the device?
 A: Each ride.
 I believe usability (and durability) are two essential features that almost every reviewer overlooks.

 The new shape tho.
 Why?